ajlkau68/Supply_Chain_Analytics/README.md

    - Implement real-time tracking and performance dashboards for operational teams to monitor OTIF and take corrective actions.

 6. **City-Specific Action Plans**:
    - **Vadodara** shows underperformance in both OT% and IF%.
-Investigate regional logistics or warehouse bottlenecks that might be contributing to the delays and stock shortages in this area.
+Investigate regional logistics or warehouse bottlenecks that might contribute to delays and stock shortages in this area.
-   - Since no city is performing exceptionally well, roll out initiatives aimed at improving both in-full fulfillment and on-time delivery across all locations.
+   - Since no city is performing exceptionally well, roll out initiatives aimed at improving both in-full fulfilment and on-time delivery across all locations.

 7. **Balance Inventory and Demand**:
    - Products like **AM Butter 250** and **AM Milk 100** may require better inventory control, as their LIFR is lagging despite high VOFR.
 Matching stock availability to demand more closely will help here.